eRecht24/rechtstexte-sdk/docs/services/list_all_clients.md

-# List all Project Clients
+# List all project clients
 This service provides a collection of all project clients that are currently registered for the given `api_key`.

 ## Step by step integration